saucelabs-training/demo-js/webdriverio/appium-app/examples/up-download-file/README.md

 ![Upload Android emulators](assets/android-emulator-upload.gif)

-## Run tests on Sauce Labs Android real devices in the New Sauce Labs UI
+## Android real devices on the Sauce Labs RDC Cloud
-If you want to run the tests on Sauce Labs real devices in the **New Sauce Labs UI** then you can run the Android test with
+If you want to run the tests on Sauce Labs real devices then you can run the Android test with

     // If using the US DC
     npm run test.sauce.rdc.android.us